 False perception about healthcare.

 But with the help of a healthcare guide, patients, companies, and employers can easily navigate the health system without barriers.
-Health navigators, often called health guides, can help address patient hindrances and accompany patients every step of the way.
+Health navigators, often called health guides or clinical guides, can help address patient hindrances and accompany patients every step of the way.